 - School of Choice and Open Enrollment Friendships – This next point is rather tough to control or even foresee.
 Open enrollment and school of choice is more common than you might think.
 Some families may opt to do open enrollment because they are favoring a certain elementary school, for example.
 But, when middle school years roll around, they may opt to switch back to their home school for whatever reason, e.g. going back to work and needing to take advantage of the bus services, etc… However, this is really tough on the kids because they have developed strong friendships over the past six years.
 Breaking them up is difficult.

-- Relationship Building – One last point I want to mention when considering the pros and cons of open enrollment, you’re getting a late start in the relationship building phase.
-So many of these families have lived near each another for the five years already before kindergarten begins.
+- Relationship Building and Cliques – One last point I want to mention when considering the pros and cons of open enrollment, you’re getting a late start in the relationship building phase.
+So many home district families have lived near each another for the five years already before kindergarten begins.
 Their children have all played together and they all know and trust one another very well.
-Then you come in and want a piece of the fun but nobody knows who the heck you are.
-It takes a while to establish relationships, and it will require a bit of work on your part to set up playdates and get-togethers so that everyone can get to know one another.
-Your child may feel like an “outsider” in and out of the classroom in many ways even if you live only a couple of miles away.
+It can be very cliquey and it can be painful when your children are looked and treated like “outsiders”.
 The relationship aspect not only applies to kids, it applies to the parents too.
-My husband and I felt we were treated differently (but not horribly) than the parents of the students whose children resided in their home school
+My husband and I felt we were treated differently (but not horribly) than the parents of the students whose children resided in their home school.

 The pros and cons of Open Enrollment and School of Choice when it comes to educational factors are often crystal clear.
 The social factors are the ones that can prove to be challenging.